Super-stability in the Student-Project Allocation Problem with Ties: Introduction

-The classical { SPA-S} model assumes that preferences are strictly ordered.
+The classical {\sc spa-s} model assumes that preferences are strictly ordered.
 However, this might not be achievable in practice.
 For instance, a lecturer may be unable or unwilling to provide a strict ordering of all the students who find her projects acceptable.
 Such a lecturer may be happier to rank two or more students equally in a tie, which indicates that the lecturer is indifferent between the students concerned.
-This leads to a generalisation of { SPA-S} which we refer to as the \emph{Student-Project Allocation problem with lecture preferences over Students with Ties} ({ SPA-ST}).
-If we allow ties in the preference lists of students and lecturers, different stability definitions naturally arise.
-Suppose $M$ is a matching in an instance of { SPA-ST}.
-Informally, we say $M$ is \emph{weakly stable, strongly stable} or \emph{super-stable} if there is no student and lecturer such that if they decide to form an arrangement outside the matching, respectively, \begin{itemize}
+This leads to a generalisation of {\sc spa-s} which we refer to as the \emph{Student-Project Allocation problem with lecturer preferences over Students with Ties} ({\sc spa-st}).

-\item[(i)] both of them would be better off, \item[(ii)] one of them would be better off and the other no worse off, \item[(iii)] neither of them would be worse off. \end{itemize}
+If we allow ties in the preference lists of students and lecturers, three different stability definitions naturally arise.
+Suppose $M$ is a matching in an instance of {\sc spa-st}.
+Informally, we say that $M$ is \emph{weakly stable, strongly stable} or \emph{super-stable} if there is no student and lecturer such that if they decide to form an arrangement outside the matching, respectively, \begin{itemize} \item[(i)] both of them would be better off, \item[(ii)] one of them would be better off and the other would be no worse off, \item[(iii)] neither of them would be worse off. \end{itemize}

-With respect to this informal definition, clearly a super-stable matching is strongly stable, and a strongly stable matching is weakly stable.
-These concepts were first defined and studied by Irving \cite{Irv94} in the context of the \emph{Stable Marriage problem with Ties} ({ SMT}), and subsequently extended to the \emph{Hospitals/Residents problem with Ties} ({ HRT}) \cite{IMS00,IMS03} (where { HRT} is the special case of { SPA-ST} in which each lecturer offers only one project, and the capacity of each project is the same as the capacity of the lecturer offering the project; and {\sc smt} is a restriction of {\sc hrt} where the capacity of each hospital is $1$).
+With respect to this informal definition, a super-stable matching is also strongly stable, and a strongly stable matching is also weakly stable.
+These concepts were first defined and studied by Irving \cite{Irv94} in the context of the \emph{Stable Marriage problem with Ties} ({\sc smt}), and subsequently extended to the \emph{Hospitals/Residents problem with Ties} ({\sc hrt}) \cite{IMS00,IMS03} (where {\sc hrt} is the special case of {\sc spa-st} in which each lecturer offers only one project, and the capacity of each project is the same as the capacity of the lecturer offering the project; and {\sc smt} is a restriction of {\sc hrt} where the capacity of each hospital is $1$).